 Listed by the California Department of Food and Agriculture (CDFA) with a rating of A (pest of known economic or environmental detriment and is either not known to be established in California or it is present in a limited distribution that allows for the possibility of eradication or successful containment) or B (pest of known economic or environmental detriment and, if present in California, it is of limited distribution) (CDFA 2021) and/or;

-Listed by the STF on its priority 1 invasive plant list (STF 2026) and is on NFS lands and/or;
+Listed by the STF on its priority 1 invasive plant list (STF 2026) and is on NFS lands, as well as priority 2 species in certain circumstances, such as the species presence in the study area being co-located with a special-status plant occurrence and/or;

-Listed by the California Invasive Plant Council (Cal-IPC) with a Weed Rating of High (species with severe ecological impacts on physical processes, plant and animal communities, and vegetation structure) (Cal-IPC 2026) and is on lands administered by BLM.
+Listed by the California Invasive Plant Council (Cal-IPC) with a Weed Rating of High (species with severe ecological impacts on physical processes, plant and animal communities, and vegetation structure) Moderate (species have substantial and apparent—but generally not severe—ecological impacts on the surrounding habitat.
+They have moderate to high rates of dispersal.
+Distribution may range from limited to widespread) or Watch List (These species are predicted to become invasive if no further actions are taken.
+Distribution may range from limited to widespread in specific regions) (Cal-IPC 2026).

+Additionally if a CDFA rated C species (If found in the state, they are subject to regulations designed to retard spread or to suppress at the discretion of the individual county agricultural commissioner) (CDFA 2021) is found in immediate proximity to a special-status botanical species occurrence it will be noted in the metadata collected for that occurrence.

-Special status plants and NNIP collectively will hereafter in this study description be referred to as Target Plant Species.
+Special status plants and NNIP collectively will hereafter in this study description be referred to as Target Species.

 STUDY METHODS